45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Strategies may include a whole-school ethos that seeks to improve behaviour in the classroom or specialised programmes and initiatives for individual pupils with specific behavioural needs.

-Its impact is difficult to quantify and there is a wide variation in the evidence shown, suggesting that schools should look for programmes with a proven track record.
+It is difficult to quantify the impact as there is variation in the evidence.
+This suggests that schools should look for programmes with a proven track record.

 16) Parental engagement